 Coaching a GOTR team is a rewarding and fun experience.
 You don't have to be a runner to coach, but you must be a positive-minded, responsible person who wants to help girls succeed.

 1. Must be available to coach two days per week during the season.
 To ensure a good bonding experience and program consistency, and to meet budget constraints, we require "full-time coaches," i.e. those who will attend twice a week.
 No "part-time" applicants (i.e. available only one day per week), please.

 2. Must be available to meet for 75 minutes two days per week during the season.
 MOST teams meet on Tue/Thu, but there are a few sites with different schedules.

 4. Must be able to commit to the entire 10-week season.
-The overall time commitment for new coaches is about 36 hours and includes a 75-minute webinar, a 2-hour in-person clinic, up to 20 meetings with your GOTR team, a few hours on 5K day, and CPR/First Aid certification, if necessary.
+The overall time commitment for new coaches is about 36 hours and includes five hours on online, on-demand modules; 20 meetings with your GOTR team, and CPR/First Aid certification, if necessary.

 5. Must be able to pick up equipment/supplies during the season as needed -- or designate someone from your team to collect supplies as needed.

 6. At least one coach per site must be 21 years old.

 7. At least one coach per site must be certified in CPR and First Aid.
 We can provide training.

 9. A car is required.